rachitkumar/Bosch-Internship-UBC-Students/readme.md

 <h3 id="tools_and_resources"> 4.2 Helpful tools and resources </h3>

-There are many resources out there to aid you in learning German if you’re interested.
+There are many resources out there to help you to learning German if you’re interested.
 Find stuff that works for your brain and you enjoy doing on a daily basis.
 Below are a few resources we’ve found to be helpful.

 <ul>
  <li> <b> Duolingo </b>